dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 - The supported OS and the filesystems are listed [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-os-requirements.html).
 - [JDK](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-java-requirements.html) must be installed in each host.
+- Configure the hosts with [IPv4](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-configure-network-names.html) only.
+Set the hostname with unique FQDN (Fully Qualified Domain Name).
+Ensure /etc/hosts with the IP address and of each host in the cluster.
+- Disable [firewall](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-disabling-firewall.html) within each host.
+- Set the [SELinux](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-setting-selinux-mode.html) mode accordingly.
+- Every host must be installed with NTP client and able to synchronize the time with the external NTP server.
 - Each host must be installed with the Kerberos client and library in order to join the Kerberos domain.

     ```bash